Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Introduction and historical reviews

+Most of the astrophysical sites mentioned above involve ejection of material from high densities and involve a neutron star or black hole produced during core-collapse or a compact binary merger.
+Hence the high density equation of state that ultimately determines the transition from a neutron star to a black hole plays an important role in the modeling of these objects.
+We will not discuss this topic further but refer the interested reader to recent reviews on the nuclear equation of state~\citep{Lattimer:2012,Hebeler.Holt.ea:2015,Oezel.Freire:2016,Oertel.Hempel.ea:2017,Tews.Margueron.Reddy:2019,Bauswein.Stergioulas:2019}.

-But before discussing these sources in detail, a lot of groundwork has to be laid out.
-Section~\ref{sec:observations-jjc-cs} provides an overview of observations (including the atomic physics for their correct interpretation), section~\ref{sec:basic-working} the basic working of an r~process and which conditions are needed for its successful operation, sections~\ref{sec:exper-devel-r} and~\ref{sec:nuclear-modeling-r} discuss the impact played by nuclear physics (with experimental and theoretical investigations), and section~\ref{sec:astr-sites-their} passes through the astrophysical sites which can fulfill the required conditions, section~\ref{sec:chemev} combines these astrophysical sites and how their role in galactic evolution connects to section~\ref{sec:observations-jjc-cs}.
+Before discussing the r-process astrophysical sources in detail, a lot of groundwork has to be laid out.
+Section~\ref{sec:observations-jjc-cs} provides an overview of observations (including the atomic physics for their correct interpretation), section~\ref{sec:basic-working} the basic working of an r-process and which conditions are needed for its successful operation, sections~\ref{sec:exper-devel-r} and~\ref{sec:nuclear-modeling-r} discuss the impact played by nuclear physics (with experimental and theoretical investigations), and section~\ref{sec:astr-sites-their} passes through the astrophysical sites which can fulfill the required conditions.
+Section~\ref{sec:chemev} combines these astrophysical sites and how their role in galactic evolution connects to section~\ref{sec:observations-jjc-cs}.
 Finally in the summary (section~\ref{sec:conclusions}), after having presented all possible connections, we discuss remaining issues and open questions, i.e.\ whether a single r-process site has been identified by now, or whether we still might need several sources to explain observations throughout galactic evolution.